Text-driven object affordance for guiding grasp-type recognition in multimodal robot teaching: Introduction

-The contributions of this study are as follows: 1) it demonstrates the effectiveness of object affordance in guiding grasp-type recognition as well as the conditions under which the merits of object affordance are pronounced, 2) demonstrates the importance of real objects being present in grasp-type recognition, and 3) provides a dataset of first-person grasping images labeled with possible grasp types for each object.
+The contributions of this study are 1) demonstrating the effectiveness of the object affordance in guiding grasp-type recognition both with and without the real objects in images, 2) demonstrating the conditions under which the merits of object affordance are pronounced, and 3) providing a dataset of first-person grasping images labeled with the possible grasp types for each object.

 The remainder of this paper is organized as follows.
-Section \ref{related_work} gives an overview of the proposed pipeline alongside some related works.
+Section \ref{related_work} provides an overview of the proposed pipeline and related works.
 Section \ref{evaluation} describes the experiments conducted with and without real objects.
 Finally, Section \ref{conclusion} summarizes the results of the study and describes future work.